Tot Park StoryWalk

 Johnson County's first StoryWalk is located in Franklin's Urban Forest, just a few blocks from the Franklin Branch.

-Enjoy "Maybe Something Beautiful" by F. Isabel Campoy while you walk.
+Enjoy "It's Fall" by Renee Kurilla while you walk.

 The Glick Fund, a fund of Central Indiana Community Foundation, is proud to support libraries and authors from across Indiana through the Indiana Authors Award.
 In 2011, Micah Ling won the Eugene and Marilyn Indiana Authors award for Emerging Author.
 Grant money awarded from this honor funds JCPL’s Franklin StoryWalk.